CAUTION REGARDING FORWARD-LOOKING STATEMENTS

 Canadian Economic Assumptions

-- Softening labour market
+- Ongoing labour market softness

 - Interest rates expected to remain at or near current levels

 - Canadian dollar expected to remain near current levels.
-Further movements may be impacted by the degree of strength of the U.S. dollar, interest rates and changes in commodity prices.
+Further movements may be impacted by the degree of strength of the U.S. dollar, interest rates and changes in commodity prices

 Canadian Market Assumptions